-Spring Break Bucket List: 40 Things to Do for Spring Break
+Spring Break Ideas: 40 Things to Do for Spring Break When You CAN’T Travel

-In celebration of a successful spring break, I’ve included this Spring Break Bucket list, 40 things to do for Spring Break so you can make the most of the much needed break from school!
+In celebration of a successful spring break, I’ve included this Spring Break Bucket list, 40 fun things to do for Spring Break so you can make the most of the much needed break from school and these are all fun spring break ideas that you can enjoy at home!

-6. Make a list of 3 movies you want to catch up on.
-Watch them with family and friends.
+6. Make a list of 3 movies you want to catch up on and have a family movie night.

 7. Try out a new recipe you have been curious about.
 Let the family taste test it.